bloominstituteoftechnology/User-Onboarding/README.md

 - [ ] Implement a dropdown menu in your form.
 Add a `role` value to your state and add a dropdown with different roles for your users.
 - [ ] Create 3 new inputs inside your form of your choice along with corresponding validation and error messaging
 - [ ] Add to your existing handling so that, if a user inputs their email as `waffle@syrup.com`, they receive an error message in their form that says _"That email is already taken."_

+answers :
+The useRouteMatch hook is useful any time you are using a <Route> just so you can get access to its match data End to end testing basically asks “can a user accomplish an action?”.